davidmasse/freelancer-rates/README.md

 ### Regression

 In order to predict a freelancer's hourly rate, I first turned to a simple arithmetic procedure: for any new observation, I assigned it to a training cluster (closest centroid by Hamming distance) and then predicted a value for its rate equal to the mean rate within the training cluster.
-This performed better than a null model guessing the overall training mean rate for any new observation, but root mean squared error (RMSE) was close to the original standard deviation while R2 was a positive value but less than 0.1.
+This performed better than a null model (guessing the overall training mean rate for any new observation), but root mean squared error (RMSE) was close to the original standard deviation while R2 was a positive value but less than 0.1.

 After that I used a Ridge linear regression as initial non-Ridge linear regression overfit to the training data and gave very large, variable coefficients.
 Since the skills data was non-linear, and the distributions of other variables were clearly not Gaussian, I then turned to decision trees, with random forests performing better than linear regression.
 The regressions with tree boosting methods (adaboost) produced discouraging negative R-squared.
 K-nearest-neighbors produced similar results to the linear models.